sccomp - Outlier-aware and count-based compositional analysis of

 that the hypothesis test is based on.
 An effect is labelled as

-significant if bigger than the minimal effect according to the 95%
+significant if it exceeds the minimal effect according to the 95%

 credible interval.
 Facets represent the covariates in the model.